-The Freeman Cruiser Classic Rubbing Strake is a protective band found around the boat which is designed to help protect your boat from knocks and impacts whilst enhancing the cruisers appearance.
-The Upper Rubbing Strake is usually found around the toe rail (on the edge of the deck) and the Lower Rubbing Strake is usually found roughly halfway between the deck and the waterline.
+The Freeman Cruiser Classic Rubbing Strake is a protective band found around the boat which is designed to help protect your boat from knocks and impacts whilst enhancing the cruiser's appearance.
+The Upper Rubbing Strake is usually found around the toe rail (on the edge of the deck) and the Freeman Cruiser Lower Rubbing Strake is usually found roughly halfway between the deck and the waterline.

 We try to carry in stock most of the original Freeman rubbing strakes including the Upper wood, aluminium and rubber combination and the Lower mahogany strakes.
 We also carry the Freeman rubber inserts separately including the Freeman Cruiser Classic Rubbing Strake Rubber, and the Freeman 24 and 27 Rubbing Strake Rubber for the aluminium channel found on some of the New Style Freemans.
 We can also offer repair sections of the larger mahogany rubbing strakes found on many of the bigger boats too.